fec-zagat/related-restaurants-service/README.md

 ## Usage

-> Some usage instructions
+> Some usage instructions:
+Start server with : npm run serverStart
+Bundle webpack with : npm run prod:react
+Seed database with : npm run seedDB

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

 - Node 6.13.0
-- etc

 ## Development